dansilva96/todolist-crud-api/README.md

 ## Instalation

-You have to install mongodb on your pc and run `npm install`.
+You will need mongodb.

+Run `npm install`.

 ## Usage